clarke-99/leetcode_challenges/Medium/Multiply Strings/Description.md

 ## Approach

-To tackle this problem, I initially considered a method that involves reversing the input strings and converting the characters at each index into their corresponding integer values by multiplying them with the appropriate power of 10.
-This would allow us to recreate the integers from the strings without using built-in conversion methods.
-Here’s a breakdown of the thought process:
+To tackle this problem, I reversed the input strings and converted the characters at each index into their corresponding integer values by multiplying them with the appropriate power of 10.
+This recreates the integers from the strings without using built-in conversion methods.

 1. **Reversing the Input Strings:**
    - Reversing makes it easier to handle the positional value of each digit.